VK (company): History

-In November 2012, it was reported that Mail.ru would discontinue using Google search services.
+In November 2012 it was reported that Mail.ru would discontinue using Google search services.
 Full migration to the use of Mail.ru's own engine occurred in the summer of 2013.

-In late 2012, Mail.ru Group's plans for buying two-letter domain My.com became known.
+In late 2012 Mail.ru Group's plans for buying two-letter domain My.com became known.
 This was interpreted as an intention of dominating world markets and of the upcoming re-branding of services under this name.
 At the end of 2012, Mail.ru Group bought the Ukrainian email service mail.ua and the registration of email addresses using this domain started on 23 April 2013.

-On 3 October 2016, Mail.ru announced that they had acquired 100% of the game developer Pixonic's shares.
+On 3 October 2016 Mail.ru announced that they had acquired 100% of the game developer Pixonic's shares.

-In January 2018, Mail.ru acquired ESForce, a holding company that owns a number of different esports businesses, including both Virtus.pro and SK Gaming, for US$150 million.
+In January 2018 Mail.ru acquired ESForce, a holding company that owns a number of different esports businesses, including both Virtus.pro and SK Gaming, for US$150 million.

-In September 2018, Alibaba announced buying a 10% stake in Mail.ru, which would have a value of $484 million based on Mail.ru's market capitalization on 10 September 2018.
+In September 2018 Alibaba announced buying a 10% stake in Mail.ru, which would have a value of $484 million based on Mail.ru's market capitalization on 10 September 2018.

-In July 2019, Tencent-backed iDreamSky Technology Holdings and Mail.ru Group announced an alliance in the gaming sector in China and Europe.
+In July 2019 Tencent-backed iDreamSky Technology Holdings and Mail.ru Group announced an alliance in the gaming sector in China and Europe.
 In December 2019, Mail.ru Group formed a partnership with Sberbank to develop the food and transportation service O2O.

-In 2020, the state Russian Direct Investment Fund, China's Tencent, Naspers, and others bought $600 million of GDRs and bonds from Mail.ru.
+In 2020 the state Russian Direct Investment Fund, China's Tencent, Naspers, and others bought $600 million of GDRs and bonds from Mail.ru.
 The funds were raised for the development of O2O and AliExpress Russia.

-In October 2021, Sberbank of Russia and "Mail.ru Group" invested 6,1 billion roubles each O2O food and transportation service, the total of their investments in equal shares now touching about 43 billion roubles in 2021.
-On the whole, shares of both investors didn't change from 45,01% each.
+In October 2021 Sberbank of Russia and "Mail.ru Group" invested 6,1 billion roubles each O2O food and transportation service, the total of their investments in equal shares now touching about 43 billion roubles in 2021.
+On the whole, shares of both investors did not change from 45,01% each.

-In November 2021, Sberbank of Russia signed binding papers for selling its 36% of shares of "MF Tekhnologii" (controlling entity of VK company) to Gazprombank for 12,8 billion of roubles by the end of the year 2021.
+In November 2021 Sberbank of Russia signed binding papers for selling its 36% of shares of "MF Tekhnologii" (controlling entity of VK company) to Gazprombank for 12,8 billion of roubles by the end of the year 2021.